enricomariafusi/v-switch/README.md

 Ready for testing (it works with 2 nodes) TODO:

+1. ~~TEST WITH 2 NODES~~
+1. TEST WITH MORE NODES
-1. CONFIGURATION GUIDE
+2. CONFIGURATION GUIDE
-2. LINT code.
+3. LINT code.